-Crupina vulgaris (common crupina, bearded creeper) is a winter annual forb (family Asteraceae) located in Sonoma and Modoc counties where they are found on grassy sites, rangelands, forested areas, and roadsides.
+Crupina vulgaris (common Crupina, bearded creeper) is a winter annual forb (family Asteraceae) located in Sonoma and Modoc counties where they are found on grassy sites, rangelands, forested areas, and roadsides.
 Crupina vulgaris reduces forage for grazing animals.
-It is a bigger problem in other western states and its current distribution in California have been kept in check.Cal-IPC Rating: Limited
+It is a bigger problem in other western states and its current distribution in California has been kept in check.Cal-IPC Rating: Limited?

 Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.

 Weed Management Notes

 - Management Notes - Information on management techniques and effectiveness from the University of California Cooperative Extension’s Weed Research & Information Center.

 There are no newsletter articles associated with this species yet.

 Presentations are linked where available.
 Where a presentation is not available, find more information by reading the abstract in the Cal-IPC Symposia Archive.

 - Hydrilla: A case study: The state of California’s noxious weed eradication programs.
 O'Connell, Ross A. (1997)

 - Using Transline* herbicide to control invasive plants.
 Carrithers, Vanelle F. (1997)